keyuncheng/openec-et/README.md

 | DataNode | Agent and Client | 14 | 192.168.10.22,192.168.10.23,192.168.10.24,192.168.10.25,192.168.10.26,192.168.10.27,192.168.10.28,192.168.10.29,192.168.10.30,192.168.10.31,192.168.10.32,192.168.10.33,192.168.10.47,192.168.10.48 |

 On each machine, we create an account with default username as ```et```.
-Please change the IP addresses in the configuration files for your cluster accordingly.
+Please change the IP addresses in the configuration files of HDFS and OpenEC for your cluster accordingly.

 ### Download HDFS-3.0.0, OpenEC-v1.0.0